durrantm/codeSamples/reactReal/README.md

-# React app using Paxos API
+# React app using API for aynsc calls